umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Connection-Forcibly/index.md

 versionFrom: 7.0.0
 ---

-# "An existing connection was forcibly closed by the remote host" error
+# Error: "An existing connection was forcibly closed by the remote host"

 Sometimes you will get an error that looks like this: